 ABOUT

-At least in my own circles, there seems to be a great sense of malaise about our ability to do anything about the climate crisis.
+At least in our own circles, there seems to be a great sense of malaise about our ability to do anything about the climate crisis.
 What is different about this moment is that it is actually now possible to radically reduce one’s carbon footprint, and lead an even more thriving, productive, and happy life.

 The intent of this website is to provide straightforward information and a roadmap for people who want to do something about climate change.
-I have long been struck by the lack of knowledge of individual sources of carbon emissions, and how they can be avoided.
+We have long been struck by the lack of knowledge of individual sources of carbon emissions, and how they can be avoided.
 A huge cohort of the developed world consider climate change to be the number one crisis confronting humanity today, and yet do almost nothing about it.

 The reality is that a network of advocacy and professional communities have been striving for decades to craft an array of sustainability and climate positive options, which are now ready for prime time.
 Taken together, they can enable mainstream people to live climate positive lives.
 These communities include: